azubala/AZConstraintsRegister/README.md

 ### NSDictionaryOfVariableBindings

 Together with the Auto Layout, Apple has introduced the helper macro `NSDictionaryOfVariableBindings` which creates quickly a dictionary with provided variables.
-Works fine, but breaks VFL when you register properties like so:
+It works fine, but breaks VFL when you register properties like so:
 ```objective-c
 NSDictionary *bindings = NSDictionaryOfVariableBindings(self.subview)
 ```
-The key in for the subview will be `self.subview` and if you reference it in VFL it will fail with an exception.
-To make use of this cool macro and be able to use it with properties `AZConstraintsRegister` comes those two helper methods:
+The key in `bindings` for the subview will be `self.subview` and if you reference it in VFL it will fail with an exception.
+To make use of the cool macro and be able to use it with properties `AZConstraintsRegister` comes with the two helper methods:
 ```objective-c
 - (void)registerSubviewsWithVariableBindings:(NSDictionary *)variableBindings;
 - (void)registerMetricsWithVariableBindings:(NSDictionary *)metricsBindings;